paolapog/awesome-frontend-dev/typescript/template-literal-types.md

 button.animate(0, 0, "uneasy"); // error: "uneasy" is not allowed here
 ```
 Template literal types **build** on string literal types, and have the ability to expand into many strings via unions.<br />
 They have the same syntax as [template literal strings in JavaScript](../javascript/template-literal-strings.md), but are used in type positions.
-When used with concrete literal types, a template literal produces a new string literal type by concatenating the contents. <br/>
+When used with concrete literal types, a template literal produces a new string literal type by concatenating the contents.

-Some __use cases__: <br/>
+Some **use cases**:

 - **String interpolation** via tagged template literals
 example:
 ```typescript